Daniel Biss: Mayor of Evanston

+Election campaigns

-2021 mayoral campaign
+2021

 On September 16, 2020, Biss announced the launch of a campaign for mayor of Evanston, Illinois.
 On October 28, 2020, the incumbent mayor, Steve Hagerty, announced that he would not be seeking reelection.

-Biss' mayoral campaign received many prominent endorsements.
+Biss's mayoral campaign received many prominent endorsements.
 In December 2020, his campaign rolled out a list of 100 endorsements, including those of nine Evanston aldermen, as well as United States congresswoman Jan Schakowsky; state senator Laura Fine; state representatives Kelly Cassidy, Robyn Gabel, Jennifer Gong-Gershowitz; and Cook County commissioner Larry Suffredin.
 The Democratic Party of Evanston gave Biss its endorsement, as did Northside Democracy for America, the Organization for Positive Action and Leadership (OPAL), and the Community Alliance for Better Government (CABG).
 Biss was also endorsed by incumbent mayor Stephen Hagerty, and former mayors Elizabeth Tisdahl and Jay Lytle.
-On February 18, 2021, Biss' former gubernatorial primary opponent J.B.
+On February 18, 2021, Biss's former gubernatorial primary opponent J.B.
 Pritzker, now the governor of Illinois, endorsed his candidacy for mayor.

 Biss had a vast financial advantage over his two opponents.
 In the first three months after announcing his candidacy, he had received in excess of $100,000 in contributions.
 By that point, opponent Lori Keenan had only raised $3,000 and opponent Sebastian Nalls had only raised $1,000.

-Biss won a landslide victory in the consolidated primary on February 23, 2021, forgoing the need for a runoff by receiving an outright majority of the vote.
+Biss won a landslide victory in the consolidated primary on February 23, 2021, precluding the need for a runoff election by receiving an outright majority of the vote.
 Biss won all but one of the city's 50 voting precincts.

+2025

+Biss was re-elected on April 1, receiving 62.7% against challenger Jeff Boarini.
+Biss received a majority of the vote in all but two of the city's 45 voting precincts.
+However, his victory coincided with a local election that produced a city council regarded as less receptive towards his agenda that the previous council had been, as an incumbent alderman supportive of him had lost-reelection while a top council critic of his won re-election against a Biss-endorsed challenger.

+During his re-election bid, Biss again received Governor Pritzker's endorsement.
+He also received the endorsement of Illinois Attorney General Kwame Raoul, U.S. Senators Dick Durbin and Tammy Baldwin, Congresswoman Schakowsky, and several of the state legislators representing portions of Evanston.
+Boarini's campaign against Biss had touted endorsements from several city council members.

+Biss strongly out-spent and out-fundraised his challenger.
+Biss raised over $125,000, while Boardini raised over $86,500.
+Biss spent over $147,300, while Boardini spent over $52,000.